 About 100 Year 9 boys attend Wambana every year.
 The students lead, volunteer, mentor and support various community programs and initiatives under the motto of ‘others before self’.
 Community and environment groups such as Yorke Peninsula Leisure Options, Southern Yorke Peninsula Landcare Group, Hardwicke Bay Progress Association, Warooka Community Garden and the Department for Environment and Heritage benefit enormously from student input.
 Since 2008, Prince Alfred College students and staff have contributed to over 15,000 hours of volunteer service to a variety of community and environmental groups on the Southern Yorke Peninsula.

-For further information and bookings please contact Dale Hobbs, Director of Wambana on 0427 790300.
+For further information please contact Dale Hobbs, Director of Wambana on m: 0408 710 400 or firstname.lastname@example.org

 View Prince Alfred College in a larger map